 ♦ Use hand sanitizer after banking at an ATM.

-♥ Call ahead to restaurants, nail and hair salons to make sure staff are wearing face masks.
+♥ Call ahead to restaurants and nail and hair salons to make sure staff are wearing face masks.

 ♦ No high-fives – or even elbow bumps